Duke of Cambridge to visit Middle East

 The Duke of Edinburgh and the Prince of Wales have previously visited Jerusalem, but not as part of an official tour.

-In 2016 the Prince of Wales also visited Tel Aviv for the funeral of former Israeli president Shimon Peres.
+In 2016, the Prince of Wales went to Jerusalem for the funeral of former Israeli president Shimon Peres.

 Prince William's visit comes at a tense time for the region.
 In May the US inaugurated its first embassy in Jerusalem, despite Israel's sovereignty over Jerusalem not being recognised internationally.